 Earmuffs go completely over the ears, which can be more comfortable if you don’t like having something inside your ear canal.
 While they fit everyone, one major downside is that they usually have a lower Noise Reduction Rating (NRR) because they don’t seal your ear canal.

-Custom hearing protection options are molded to fit your ears exactly and made to provide effective protection for specific situations, such as when swimming, hunting, or in the workplace.
+Custom hearing protection options are reusable earplugs that are molded to fit your ears exactly and made to provide effective protection for specific situations.
 They last several years, and are highly recommended by hearing care professionals for effective protection.
 Because they are made using a mold of your unique ear canal, they create the perfect seal to prevent noise or water damage.

 It is important to protect your hearing while and when you can, because once your ears are damaged by noise related hearing, they can never recover.
-Contact us at Glendora Hearing Aids to find out more about hearing protection and to find out how well you can currently hear.
-It is recommended that hearing tests are conducted once a year.
-Schedule your appointment today.
+Contact us at Glendora Hearing Aids to find out more about our custom hearing protection and to get fitted for the most effective protection for your needs.
+Schedule an appointment today!

 Book an appointment with Dr. Kevin Ivory to start hearing better today.